Why isn't a song online?

 The rights have gone elsewhere

 Rights aren't always forever.
 Sure, a manufactured pop act will sign the rights away in perpetuity, but for some music, the producers or production company will provide the label with a licence to release for a limited time period.
 This is most common with dance and club music where the producer licenced it to a major label for release.
-When this period expires the original rightsholders are not necessarily reminded that the period is over and any existing digital releases do not 'transfer' to them - they have to upload as a new release themselves.
+When this period expires the original rightsholders are not necessarily reminded that the period is over and any existing digital releases do not 'transfer' to them - the major label remoces the old release on expiry and the original rightsholder would have to upload as a new release themselves.

 Sometimes they can do this quick and easy, sometimes it will be in a backlog of other things to get online, sometimes it is beyond the technical capability of an individual rightsholder.
 In other cases, the rightsholder may have moved into a career away from music and in other cases, the rightsholder sadly can't be arsed.

-Rights can also change hands between different labels and whilst the acquirer may be keen to digitise, they might not have the audio assets and thus can't upload.
+Rights can also change hands between different labels and whilst the acquirer may be keen to digitise (why else would they acquire the rights?), they might not have the audio assets and thus can't upload.
 We've seen this a few times where a label is hampered by the careless archiving of the previous rightsholder.
-Similarly an original rightsholder may not have received audio files for remixes or alternate edits a local licencee may have commissioned ten years previously.
-In both of these cases, we regularly help provide labels with WAV files of audio tracks sourced from our collection, our followers collection or from people on Discogs.com.
+Similarly an original rightsholder may not have received audio files for remixes or alternate edits a local licencee may have commissioned ten years (or more) previously.
+In both of these cases, we regularly help provide labels with WAV files of audio tracks sourced from our collection, our followers collection or from kind people on Discogs.com.

 This is the most unfortunate of the five and can often be insurmountable.
 Legal spats between performers and producers, samples that were granted for physical releases only or rights that lie with the Estates of criminals (Aaron Carter's debut album) are all things we have come across.